chris-misa/mace/README.md

 # insmod ./mace.ko
 ```

-## Mace sysfs Interface
+## Mace Interface

-The MACE interface is found at `/sys/kernel/mace/` assuming sysfs is mounted at `/sys`.
-The knobs are described below.

-Since containers tend to have sysfs mounted read-only, you might need to
-bind mount the mace control directory into your container.
-Since mace
-is actively namespace aware, calls from the container to these knobs will
-still be interpreted relative to the container's network namespace.
+On inserting the module, a network namespace aware device file is created at /dev/mace.
+Reads from this device block, returning egress and ingress latencies in nanoseconds as they are computed by the module.

+Generally containers will have to be granted access to this device.
+In docker, user `--device /dev/mace:/dev/mace` option.

 ### Knobs